We Must Stop Our Overuse Of Alcohol-Based Hand Sanitizer [Opinion]

 — Dan Gilliland ॐ (@DanGilliland) December 31, 2016

-The CDC lists MRSA as “Hazard Level: Serious,” which is the second highest level of severity.
+The CDC lists MRSA as “Hazard Level: Serious,” which is the second-highest level of severity.
 In the United States, there are over 11,000 deaths a year caused by MRSA.
 Granted, according to the CDC, some people are more at risk from infections than others.
-People on chemotherapy or arthritis medications, people on dialysis, people who undergo surgery, and people with weakened immune systems are all more prone to dying from bacterial infections, but that doesn’t mean that everyone else should feel like they are immune to bacterial infections.
+People on chemotherapy or arthritis medications, people on dialysis, people who undergo surgery, and people with weakened immune systems are all more prone to dying from bacterial infections, but that doesn’t mean everyone else should feel like they are immune to bacterial infections.
 The CDC suggests the use of alcohol-based hand sanitizers only when access to handwashing sinks is not available.

 In many classrooms across the nation, there will be a bottle of hand sanitizer sitting a foot away from a handwashing sink.
 The CDC does explain many situations when alcohol-based hand sanitizers might be needed, especially in a healthcare setting, but it does not excuse the seemingly overzealous reliance so many Americans have towards these little bottles of alcohol-based gels.